 I learned about motivational interviewing (MI) from a trainee in my program implementation course who read the first book (1991) and noted the similarities between the dual diagnosis treatment approach (1984) and MI.

+I eventually wrote an article “Removing Barriers” about the similarities in approach, the different skill sets in each model and the benefits of integrating these skills.
 After studying MI, I formally became a trainer.
 I began teaching MI in more depth and integrating MI training into the dual diagnosis best practices model.
 Eventually, I began addressing providers, administrators, etc. from disciplines and fields outside of dual diagnosis.

 My latest article “A New Language for Integrated Care” addresses the integration of behavioral health care and primary health care.